scriptnull/docsv2/sources/pipelines/resources/overview.md

 - [cluster](cluster/): Cluster that defines a container service
 - [notification](notification/): Notifications for job success or failure
 - [integration](integration/): Credentials for third party services
-- [loadBalancer](loadBalancer/): AWS Classic and Application Load Balancers
+- [loadBalancer](loadBalancer/): AWS Classic and Application Load Balancers, or Google Container Engine (GKE) services.
 - [time](time/): Trigger a job at a specific day and time

 At this time, we do not support definition of custom resources.
 If you need a resource that is not listed above, send us an email at [support@shippable.com](mailto:support@shippable.com)